 Chile hands luxury watches stolen from Keanu Reeves over to the FBI

-Chilean authorities say they have turned six valuable watches stolen from Canadian actor Keanu Reeves over to the U.S. Federal Bureau of Investigation
+Reeves had identified the watches as those stolen from his LA home during a string of high-profile burglaries

-Chilean authorities said Tuesday they turned six valuable watches stolen from Canadian actor Keanu Reeves — including an engraved Rolex worth at least $9,500 — over to the U.S. Federal Bureau of Investigation, months after recovering them in a police raid.
+Chilean authorities have confirmed the handover of six valuable watches, including an engraved Rolex worth at least $9,500, stolen from actor Keanu Reeves, to the US Federal Bureau of Investigation.
+The announcement on Tuesday follows their recovery months earlier in a police raid.

-The FBI will arrange for their return to Reeves, best known for his roles in action franchises like “ The Matrix ” and “ John Wick."
-Chilean prosecutors told reporters that Reeves had identified the watches as those stolen from his Los Angeles home during a string of high-profile burglaries in December 2023.
+The FBI is now set to arrange for their return to the star, known for his roles in action franchises such as The Matrix and John Wick.
+Chilean prosecutors stated that Mr Reeves had identified the timepieces as those taken from his Los Angeles home during a series of high-profile burglaries in December 2023.

-The announcement was made as the Trump administration's Secretary of Homeland Security, Kristi Noem, arrived in the South American country for meetings with Chilean officials about transnational crime, among other issues.
+The announcement was made as Kristi Noem, Secretary of Homeland Security during the Trump administration, arrived in the South American country for meetings with Chilean officials about transnational crime, among other issues.

 Noem was also the victim of a robbery attributed to a Chilean national residing illegally in the U.S., when her purse was stolen last April at a Washington restaurant.